Hawaiian tuna poke is one of the things we miss most about Hawaii.

 In a small bowl, I combine the thinly sliced onion and tuna with 1 Tablespoon of the sesame oil.
 Give it a quick toss and let it sit for about ten minutes.
 This isn't an essential part of the recipe but I think it gives a bit of time for the flavors to meld together.

-Add the red pepper flakes, more sesame oil and the kosher salt.
 Taste and make modifications as needed.
 I tend to find that I want mine a bit saltier than others.

 Tuna Poke Recipe